Getting carried away with festive spending can mean your credit score takes a knock, which can last for months or even years to come.

 5. Make a pact with friends and family

 If you’re feeling the pinch this Christmas then sit down with your loved ones and agree to do things differently this year.
 It might be a good idea to set a spending limit of £10 or £20 per person or decide that only the kids will receive gifts this year.
-Or how about banning gifts entirely and suggesting that everyone contributes a set amount to a weekend away together instead?
+Or how about banning gifts entirely and suggesting that everyone contributes to a meal together instead?
 Taking the pressure off like this will stop you from spending money you can’t afford, and you might find they’re just as relieved to have the pressure taken off them as well.

 6. Don’t forget your regular outgoings